scipy-lectures/scientific-python-lectures/packages/scikit-image/index.rst

 ``scikit-image`` and the ``SciPy`` ecosystem
 ---------------------------------------------

-Recent versions of ``scikit-image`` is packaged in most Scientific Python distributions, such as Anaconda or Enthought Canopy.
+Recent versions of ``scikit-image`` is packaged in most scientific Python distributions, such as Anaconda or Enthought Canopy.
 It is also packaged for Ubuntu/Debian.